-The dimensions given in above (Section 2.2.1) are the minimum required for the floor protector.
-It must extend no less than 400 mm in front of the door opening, no less than 200mm either side of the door opening, and extend under the heater.
+The dimensions given in above (Section 2.1) are the minimum required for the floor protector.
+It must extend no less than 400 mm (leg model) and 350mm (pedestal model) in front of the door opening, no less than 200mm either side of the door opening, and extend under the heater.
 Minimum dimensions for floor protector are 900mm wide by 900mm deep.
 It may be desirable, for example aesthetic reasons, for the floor protector to be larger than these minimum dimensions.